mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

 ## Step 6: allow UDP traffic

-Update the operating system firewall to allow traffic on the port specified in the Wireguard configuration:
+Update the operating system firewall to allow traffic on the port specified in the WireGuard configuration:

 {% highlight shell %}
 ufw allow 51820/udp